Electoral system: Plurality voting - first past the post and block voting

-Majority systems
+Runoff systems

-Majority voting is a system in which candidates must receive a majority of votes to be elected, either in a runoff election or final round of voting (although in some cases only a plurality is required in the last round of voting if no candidate can achieve a majority).
-There are two main forms of majoritarian systems, one conducted in a single election using ranked voting and the other using multiple elections, to successively narrow the field of candidates.
-Both are primarily used for single-member constituencies.
+A runoff system is one in which a candidates receives a majority of votes to be elected, either in a runoff election or final round of vote counting.
+This is sometimes referred to as a way to ensure that a winner must have a majority of votes, although usually only a plurality is required in the last round (when three or more candidates move on to the runoff election), and sometimes even in the first round winners can avoid a second round without achieving a majority.
+In social choice theory, runoff systems are not called majority voting, as this term refers to Condorcet-methods.

+There are two main groups of runoff systems, those in one group use a single round of voting achieved by voters casting ranked votes and then using vote transfers if necessary to establish a majority, and those in the other group use two or more rounds of voting, to narrow the field of candidates and to determine a winner who has a majority of the votes.
+Both are primarily used for single-member constituencies or election of a single position such as mayor.

+If a candidate receives a majority of the vote in the first round, then the system is simple first past the post voting.
+But if no one has a majority of votes in first round, the systems respond in different ways.

-Majoritarian voting can be achieved in a single election using instant-runoff voting (IRV), whereby voters rank candidates in order of preference; this system is used for parliamentary elections in Australia and Papua New Guinea.
-If no candidate receives a majority of the vote in the first round, the second preferences of the lowest-ranked candidate are then added to the totals.
-This is repeated until a candidate achieves over 50% of the number of valid votes.
-If not all voters use all their preference votes, then the count may continue until two candidates remain, at which point the winner is the one with the most votes.
-A modified form of IRV is the contingent vote where voters do not rank all candidates, but have a limited number of preference votes.
-If no candidate has a majority in the first round, all candidates are excluded except the top two, with the highest remaining preference votes from the votes for the excluded candidates then added to the totals to determine the winner.
+Under instant-runoff voting (IRV), when no one wins a majority in first round, runoff is achieved through vote transfers made possible by voters having ranked candidates in order of preference, with lower preferences used as back-up preferences.
+This system is used for parliamentary elections in Australia and Papua New Guinea.
+If no candidate receives a majority of the vote in the first round, the votes of the least-popular candidate are transferred as per marked second preferences and added to the totals of surviving candidates.
+This is repeated until a candidate achieves a majority.
+The count ends any time one candidate has a majority of votes but it may continue until only two candidates remain, at which point one or other of the candidates will take a majority of votes still in play.

+A different form of single-winner preferential voting is the contingent vote where voters do not rank all candidates, but rank just two or three.
+If no candidate has a majority in the first round, all candidates except the top two are excluded.
+If the voter gave first preference to one of the excluded candidates, the vote is transferred to the next usable back-up preferences if possible, or otherwise put in the exhausted pile.
+The resulting vote totals are used to determine the winner by majority.
 This system is used in Sri Lankan presidential elections, with voters allowed to give three preferences.